Up to 30% off or win a FREE DNAfit kit with our easter spin wheel - ends soon!

 You may choose which Information to share in this manner and may include your Sensitive Personal Information, such as your Genetic Information.
 Sharing Information in terms of this clause is voluntary and you control what you share.
 Please do not post any Information that you do not want publicly accessible.

-Under some circumstances, we may need to disclose certain Information when required by law, subpoena, or other legal process or if we have a good faith belief that disclosure is reasonably necessary.
+Under some circumstances, we may need to disclose certain information when required by law, subpoena, or other legal process or if we believe that disclosure is reasonably necessary.

 Unless prohibited by law or court order, and where time permits, we will let you know when we must share any Information in terms of this clause.
 We will verify demands as genuine and challenge demands if we feel the request is not appropriate.

-We make Our Site and Services available to Users across the world, and similarly, make use of service providers in jurisdictions outside the European Economic Area ("EEA").
+We make Our Site and Services available to Users globally and similarly, make use of service providers in jurisdictions outside the EEA.
 Therefore, your Information may be transferred outside the EEA to Processors for various Processing Purposes.

-Where we transfer Information to countries outside the EEA, the Processors who Process the Information will be required to enter into a data processing agreement setting out how they may Process the Information and further requiring them to comply with the GDPR and other relevant Applicable Laws to protect your individual rights.
+Where we transfer Information to countries outside the EEA, the Processors who Process the Information will be required to enter into a data processing agreement setting out how they may Process the Information and further requiring them to comply with the GDPR and DPA 2018 as well as other relevant Applicable Laws to protect your individual rights.
 We require all Processors to have appropriate technical and security safeguards and measures to protect that Information.

 While we cannot guarantee that unauthorised access, disclosure, misuse or loss of Information will never occur, DNAfit is certified to ISO/IEC 27001:2013 Information Security Management System Standard and frequently reviews and implements physical, technical, and administrative measures to prevent information security incidents and to maintain the confidentiality, integrity and availability of information.